 What is Code Blue Albany (CBA)?

-A Code Blue is called when the temperature is expected to be 32 degrees or less and/or twelve inches of snow is expected.
-The wind chill is considered when determining whether or not to call a Code Blue.
+A Code Blue alert is called when the temperature is expected to be 32 degrees or less and/or twelve inches of snow is expected.
+Wind chill is a factor that is also considered when determining whether or not to declare a Code Blue alert.